Esshahn/spritemate/README.md

 ## Some useful hints

-* you can rearrange sprites by just dragging them to the desired position
+* Rearrange sprites by dragging them to the desired position
-* you can copy & paste sprites by using the corresponding icons in the sprite list window
+* Save a sprite as PNG by right clicking on the Preview window image

 ## How to run